News & Updates

 “…design a regional low-carbon transportation policy proposal that would cap and reduce carbon emissions from the combustion of transportation fuels through a cap-and-invest program or other pricing mechanism… [and]… to complete the policy development process within one year, after which each jurisdiction will decide whether to adopt and implement the policy.”

 TCI released a framework for the draft regional policy proposal.
 The proposal addresses reducing greenhouse gas pollution from transportation.

-While the overall goal of TCI is to reduce the far-reaching climate impacts of vehicles and fuels, Massachusetts is particularly focused on delivering benefits to communities that are under-served by current transportation options and disproportionately burdened by pollution.
+While the main goal of TCI is to lower the climate impacts of vehicles and fuels, Massachusetts focuses on helping specific communities.
+These cities, towns, and populations face limited transportation options and pollution burdens.

-Over the summer and fall of 2019, Massachusetts state agencies held eleven regional workshops to engage with the public and seek input on the draft TCI proposal.
+Massachusetts held 11 regional workshops over the summer and fall of 2019.
+These workshops aimed to engage with the public and seek input on the draft TCI proposal.